-Jena Frumes Slays In Skimpy Black Bikini & Shows Major Sideboob
+Jena Frumes Slays In Skimpy Black Bikini & Shows Off Some Sideboob

 “Love is ALL powerful, Bless,” they stated.

-Jena has also been sharing the love on Tiktok.
+Jena has also been sharing the love on TikTok.
 The Inquisitr recently reported that she smashed a cupcake in Jason Derulo’s face on the popular platform.